 Preventing dog theft

 It’s every dog owner’s worst nightmare for their dog to get lost or stolen.
-But how common is dog theft and what can you do to protect your dog?
 Read our guide on keeping your pet safe and preventing dog theft.

 Why are dogs stolen?